subbu666/Flightfinder-Navigating-Your-Air-Travel-Options/README.md

 ## 📞 Support

-For support, saladisubrahmanyam6@gmail.com or open an issue in the GitHub repository.
+For support, email saladisubrahmanyam6@gmail.com or open an issue in the GitHub repository.

 ---